-- A) Ensure successful communication between administrators, teachers and parents to help nurture the whole child; - B) Demonstrate leadership by advocating, nurturing, and sustaining a school culture and instructional program conducive to student learning and staff professional development: - C) Promote the success of all students by acting with integrity, fairness, and in an ethical manner that demonstrates respect for all cultures, ethnicities, gender, socioeconomic status, and exceptionalities; - D) Create a community of caring relationships that unify all educational participants (students, teachers, families, community members, other stakeholders) in the education process; - E) Incorporate sound research and information (including action research generated by the school community) into the perpetual process of educational improvement;

-F) Promote the success of all students by understanding and influencing the larger political, social, economic, and legal institutions which impact education.
+- A) Ensure successful communication between administrators, teachers and parents to help nurture the whole child. - B) Demonstrate leadership by advocating, nurturing, and sustaining a school culture and instructional program conducive to student learning and staff professional development. - C) Promote the success of all students by acting with integrity, fairness, and in an ethical manner that demonstrates respect for all cultures, ethnicities, gender, socioeconomic status, and exceptionalities. - D) Create a community of caring relationships that unify all educational participants (students, teachers, families, community members, other stakeholders) in the education process. - E) Incorporate sound research and information (including action research generated by the school community) into the perpetual process of educational improvement. - F) Promote the success of all students by understanding and influencing the larger political, social, economic, and legal institutions which impact education.

-These goals and outcomes of the programs foster professional competence in educational leadership and effective instruction by requiring students to complete a curriculum of study, a comprehensive examination over the core curriculum, and practicum in educational leadership (MASL) or directed study (M.Ed.).
+These goals and outcomes of the programs foster professional competence in educational leadership and effective instruction by requiring students to complete a curriculum of study, a comprehensive examination over the core curriculum, and practicum in educational leadership (MASL).
 Candidates in the MASL program are expected to master educational leadership and administration knowledge and skills, to apply educational administration methods, and to be prepared to make an original contribution to the field of educational leadership.
-Candidates in the M.Ed. program are expected to master the knowledge, skills, and dispositions of effective teachers who contribute to continuous school improvement and the professional development of all teachers.